projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 #.
 Boot your target and enter the BIOS configuration editor.

-   Tip: When you are booting your target, you'll see an option (quickly) to enter the BIOS configuration editor, typically by pressing :kbd:`F2` during the boot and before the GRUB menu (or Ubuntu login screen) appears.
-If you are not quick enough, you can reboot the system to try again.
+   Tip: When you are booting your target, you'll see an option (quickly) to enter the BIOS configuration editor, typically by pressing :kbd:`F2` or :kbd:`DEL` during the boot and before the GRUB menu (or Ubuntu login screen) appears.
+If you are not quick enough, you can still choose ``UEFI settings`` in the GRUB menu.

 #.
 Configure these BIOS settings: